Below are some tips I gathered in 2017 during a seminar and workshop with Herbert

 Indeed, energy consumes oxygen.

-The digestion of our meals is a big consumer of oxygen.
-So, we should dive in the morning before having
+1- The digestion of our meals is a big consumer of oxygen.
+We should dive in the morning before any meal.

-Keeping the body warm also consumes a lot of oxygen.
-We should use a wetsuit when the water temperature is below 35°C.
+2- Keeping the body warm also consumes a lot of oxygen.
+We should use a wetsuit even in the tropical waters.

-Another big consumer of oxygen is the brain.
-So, we need to learn to avoid any excitement of our brain.
+4- Another big consumer of oxygen is the brain.
+So, we need to learn to calm down our brain.

-Of course, the muscles also use oxygen and therefore, we need to minimize our movements with the use of good diving fins.
+5- The muscles also use oxygen.
+We need to minimize our movements with the use of good diving fins.